-This hybrid short course will provide an overview and understanding of the importance of collaborative working between oral healthcare providers and the broader healthcare team to ensure optimal outcomes for patients with periodontitis and type 2 diabetes.
+This hybrid short course is aimed at the entire healthcare team who have contact with those living with diabetes.
+The course will provide an overview and understanding of the importance of collaborative working between oral healthcare providers and the broader healthcare team to ensure optimal outcomes for patients with periodontitis and type 2 diabetes.

 The growing burden of type 2 diabetes is well documented.
 The World Health Organisation reported that globally more than 422 million people had diabetes in 2014.
 In 2019, diabetes was the ninth leading cause of death with an estimated 1.5 million deaths directly caused by diabetes.
 Further to the associated mortality and morbidity are the significant economic costs associated with the type 2 diabetes.

 There is now strong evidence for a bi-directional relationship between the two conditions offering the potential for a coordinated management approach that improves patient outcomes.
-This short course explores the evidence and potential management strategies to help in the treatment of these patients.
+This short course explores the evidence and potential management strategies to help in the treatment of people living with diabetes.
 The course will provide access to key resources to underpin the course content and provide practical tips and resources that can be shared with patients concerned about their oral health.
+The course is primarily aimed at healthcare professionals who may have contact with patients living with either periodontitis or diabetes.

-The course will be delivered by Miss Zehra Yonel, Professor Michael Milward, Professor Iain Chapple from the School of Dentistry, and Dr Amar Puttanna - a Diabetes Consultant within the West-Midlands.
+The course will be delivered by Miss Zehra Yonel, Professor Michael Milward, Professor Iain Chapple from the School of Dentistry, Dr Amar Puttanna and Dr Rajeev Raghavan - Diabetes Consultants within the West-Midlands and Dominika Antoniszczak, a dentist and person living with Type 1 Diabetes.

 Dates of the course: